 Florida Gulf Coast

-Florida Gulf Coast destinations regularly occupy the top spots in articles that rank USA’s best beaches and places to live.
+Florida Gulf Coast destinations regularly occupy the top spots in articles that rank vest vacation spots on the East Coast and best places to live on the East Coast.
 From Clearwater Beach at the top to Marco Island at the southern end, the Florida Gulf Coast.
 Still, it remains an underrated vacation spot for world travellers throughout the year.

 Visitor favourite highlights include phenomenal sugar sand beaches, magnificent sunsets, fun water activities, collecting seashells, creative and modern coastal cuisine, and convenient access to one of the world’s most unique environments—Everglades National Park.